Akan people: Ancestral sites

 By the 5th century CE, northern forest communities had developed long-term settlements supported by agriculture, trade, and iron production.
 Oral traditions from the Bono recall emergence from sacred caves like Amowi and the founding of Bono Manso.
 Research at sites such as Kranka Dada revealed continuous occupation and participation in wider regional trade.
 By the 14th century, the Bono region was linked to the Niger trade routes.
 Excavations at Bonoso, the first settlement of the Wankyi Bono, uncovered iron-smelting furnaces, slag, copper ornaments, and pottery, with radiocarbon dates between 660 and 1068 CE.
 The Nyarko quarter of Begho, named after the ancestress Efua Nyarko, was a proto-urban settlement dated to 965–1125 CE.
 The site contained iron tools, copper objects, ivory, and painted pottery comparable to 9th-century finds from New Buipe.

 In the southern forests, Asantemanso was continuously occupied from at least the 9th century CE, with traces of earlier habitation possibly dating as far back as 700 BCE.
 It is remembered in local traditions as the ancestral origin of the Oyoko and Aduana clans.
-Further south, Adansemanso was settled as early as 393 CE, and was mainly occupied in the first half of the second the millenium.The excavations revealed that the southern forest sites developed earlier than previously believed and were contemporary with northern forest centers like Begho and Bono Manso.
+Further south, Adansemanso was settled as early as 393 CE, and was mainly occupied in the first half of the second the millennium.The excavations revealed that the southern forest sites developed earlier than previously believed and were contemporary with northern forest centers like Begho and Bono Manso.